Venikhl/vacancy-aggregator/backend/README.md

 ```
 ## API Documentation

-See OpenAPI file which is located at `backend/docs/openapi.json` or use `/docs` endpoint inside the app.
+See `/docs` endpoint inside the app.